-This effort aligns On 23, June 2020, Commissioner Byerly moved to approve a \$50,000 award to Working Food and a \$50,000 award to Rebuilding Together North Central Florida from the County's Community Redevelopment Grant for the Gainesville Metropolitan Area.
+On 23, June 2020, Commissioner Byerly moved to approve a \$50,000 award to Working Food and a \$50,000 award to Rebuilding Together North Central Florida from the County's Community Redevelopment Grant for the Gainesville Metropolitan Area.
 And for Fiscal Year 2021 require that the \$100,000 for professional services be removed.
 Staff were directed to prepare capital projects sufficient to expend the full year's proceeds for Board consideration.
 The motion carried 5-0.

 This document revises the criteria and process to fulfill that Board direction.
-The criteria and process still align to the County Commission's desire to "promote the economic prosperity of all citizens, address economic equity, and diversify the tax base", per Goal 1 of the Economic Element in the Comprehensive Plan. -The Economic Element further elaborates on the Board's policies relating to achieving greater prosperity for all including but not limited to the promotion of job training, local food, business incubation, nature-based tourism and recycling businesses while addressing historic equity issues.
-Concurrent with this goal, the City of Gainesville and Alachua County in 2019 ratified the

-Gainesville Community Revitalization Area agreement (GCRA) Gainesville Community Revitalization Area agreement (GCRA) which seeks to catalyze redevelopment and remove the effects of slum and blight for low and moderate income residents including the elderly.
+The criteria and process still align to the County Commission's desire to "promote the economic prosperity of all citizens, address economic equity, and diversify the tax base", per Goal 1 of the Economic Element in the Comprehensive Plan.
+The Economic Element further elaborates on the Board's policies relating to achieving greater prosperity for all including but not limited to the promotion of job training, local food, business incubation, nature-based tourism and recycling businesses while addressing historic equity issues.
+Concurrent with this goal, the City of Gainesville and Alachua County in 2019 ratified the Gainesville Community Revitalization Area agreement (GCRA) which seeks to catalyze redevelopment and remove the effects of slum and blight for low and moderate income residents including the elderly.

-Based on both commitments, staff have drafted a grant criteria and process that promotes All projects will promote community redevelopment via economic development services and infrastructure investments projects in the Gainesville Metropolitan Area.-
+All projects will promote community redevelopment via economic development services and infrastructure investments projects in the Gainesville Metropolitan Area.

-The resources for these efforts wouldcontinue to be funded from a portion of the tax increment committed by the County to the GCRA agreement.
+The resources for these efforts continue to be funded from a portion of the tax increment committed by the County to the GCRA agreement.